omshi255/PropertyVista/README.md

-PropertyVista - Final Full Stack Real Estate Project Welcome to PropertyVista, your comprehensive solution for managing real estate listings seamlessly.
+PropertyVista - Final Full Stack Real Estate Project
+<h1>Welcome to PropertyVista, your comprehensive solution for managing real estate listings seamlessly.
 This project is developed using Django for the backend and React for the frontend.
-It offers a feature-rich platform to browse, filter, view, and manage property listings, all while ensuring a smooth and engaging user experience.
+It offers a feature-rich platform to browse, filter, view, and manage property listings, all while ensuring a smooth and engaging user experience.</h1>

 Key Features:
 🏠 Property Listings: Display detailed property information including images, prices, locations, and more.